CALENDAR OF EVENTS

 The Spanish Colonial Arts Society collections were initiated in 1928.
 Today with 3,000 objects, the collections are the most comprehensive compilation of Spanish Colonial art of their kind.
 Dating from the Middle Ages to the New Millennium, the collections span centuries in art, place and time.
 Among the various media featured are santos (painted and sculpted images of saints,) textiles, tinwork, silverwork, goldwork, ironwork, straw appliqué, ceramics, furniture, books and more.
 All combined, the collections represent the artistic history and ongoing evolution of Hispano culture in New Mexico while firmly establishing its important place within the global arts landscape.
 Hours: 10AM to 5PM, 7 Days a week.
 Museum of New Mexico, $15 for access to 5 museums for 4 days.
 Without the Pass: Adults $6, kids under 17 free.

-Visiting Santa Fe > Shopping > Specialty Shops
+Visiting Santa Fe > Things to Do > Google Trekker

 Visiting Santa Fe > Things to Do > Nightlife > Live Music